mikegehard/mikegehard.github.io/source/_posts/AI-Source-Info.md

   - workflow
 ---

-# AI as a Source of Information: Empowering Developers to Focus on Problem-Solving
+# Empowering Developers to Focus on Problem-Solving

 In the fast-paced world of software development, professionals rely on an ever-expanding toolkit to bring their ideas to life.
 From integrated development environments (IDEs) to version control systems to cloud platforms, each tool serves a crucial purpose in the development process.
 However, mastering these tools comes with a significant cognitive load.